FestusKoech/bettingAI-main/README.md

 ### Module 4 - Prediction 🔮

-> Interface to get an overview over performance and bets
+> Interface to get an overview of performance and bets

 ⚽ Module 4 works tirelessly, updating the data every 24 hours.
 It fetches upcoming matches within the next 5 days 📆 and grabs live odds for all leagues 🌐.